 - Performance optimization of race cars

-In addition, CFD can be used with FEA (Finite Element Analysis) to capture complex interactions among fluids, thermodynamics, heat, electricity, magnetism, and structural analysis.
+In addition, CFD can be used with FEA to capture complex interactions among fluids, thermodynamics, heat, electricity, magnetism, and structural analysis.

-CFD can be used to optimize data center energy efficiency, providing information about key characteristics such as the flow of cooling air needed to keep temperatures under control.
-Image courtesy of Autodesk.
+Figure 4.
+CFD can optimize data center energy efficiency, providing information about key characteristics such as the cooling airflow needed to keep temperatures under control.
+Image used courtesy of Autodesk

 Computational Fluid Dynamics Software